How To Build A Numpy Array

 - The second array will contain only ones in a 2×2 array

-As you can see from the code the argument given as a tuple will define the size.
+As you can see from the code the argument given as a tuple will define the size and number of array elements.

 For use in linear algebra, numpy provides the following function: